-PROFESSOR MUYSKENS; ASSOCIATE PROFESSOR TULS; INSTRUCTOR SINKE; MR. H. BOUMA, AND MISS MEETER
+PROFESSOR MUYSKENS; ASSOCIATE PROFESSOR TULS; INSTRUCTOR SINKE

 Students who wish to major in Mathematics should take Math.
-101, Math.
+101. Math.
 102, and Math.
 104 in High School.
 Ten hours of Calculus is the basic requirement for a major in Mathematics.
 All courses have as prerequisite one year High School Algebra and one year Plane Geometry.

-101. ADVANCED ALGEBRA Three hours For those who have had only one year of high school algebra.
-Three hours 102.
-SOLID GEOMETRY
+- 101. ADVANCED ALGEBRA Three hours For those who have had only one year of high school algebra.
+102. SOLID GEOMETRY Three hours Prerequisite.

-Prerequisite.
 Math.
+101 and plane geometry. - 104.
+PLANE TRIGONOMETRY Three hours Prerequisite.
+Math.
 101 and plane geometry.

-- PLANE TRIGONOMETRY Three hours 104.
-Prerequisite.
-Math.
-101 and plane geometry. - COLLEGE ALGEBRA AND PLANE ANALYTICAL GEOMETRY Five hours 201.
-Prerequisite: Math.
+- 201. COLLEGE ALGEBRA AND PLANE ANALYTICAL GEOMETRY Five hours Prerequisite: Math.
 101 and Math.
+104. - 202.
+CONTINUATION OF 201 Five hours Plane analytical geometry completed and an introduction to solid analytical geometry. - 203.
+SPHERICAL TRIGONOMETRY Prerequisite: Math.
+102 and Math.
 104.

-CONTINUATION OF 201 202.
-Five hours Plane analytical geometry completed and an introduction to solid analytical geometry.

-203. SPHERICAL TRIGONOMETRY Prerequisite: Math.
-102 and Math.
-104. Two hours

-TUSIC

-BUSINESS MATHEMATICS

-Required of all students of business administration.
+205. MATHEMATICS OF FINANCE Three hours The mathematics of the theoretical aspects of interest and its practical applications to simple interest, simple discount, compound interest, annuities certain, as well as bonds and stocks.

+- 206. STATISTICS Three hours Emphasis on statistical methods.
 Prerequisite: Math.
-101. Three hours 206.
-STATISTICS Emphasis on statistical methods.
+101. For business administration students Math.
+205 is required. - 301.
+CALCULUS Five hours Differentiation and integration of algebraic functions.
 Prerequisite: Math.
-101. For business administration students Math.
-205 is required.
-301. CALCULUS Five hours Differentiation and integration of algebraic functions.
-Pre-requisite: Math.
-201 and 202.
-302 CALCULUS Five hours Differentiation and integration of transcendental functions.
+201 and 202. - 302.
+CALCULUS Five hours Differentiation and integration of transcendental functions.
 Solution of elementary ordinary differential equations.
 Prerequisite: Math.
+301. - 304.
+DIFFERENTIAL EQUATIONS Prerequisite: Math.
+302. - 305.
+THEORY OF EQUATIONS Prerequisite: Math.
+302. - 306.
+ADVANCED CALCULUS

+An advanced course in which the emphasis is on vigorous mathematical reasoning rather than manipulative skill.
+Intended for mathematics majors, physics and chemistry majors, and engineering students.
+Prerequisite: Math.
+302.

+330m.
+TEACHER'S COURSE Two hours Methods of teaching high school geometry, with emphasis on an introduction to college geometry.
+Open to all mathematics majors and to those who wish to teach mathematics in high schools.
+Prerequisite: Mathematics through 202.

+Music

+PROFESSOR SWETS; ASSOCIATE PROFESSOR DE JONGE; ASSISTANT PRO-FESSOR GEERDES; INSTRUCTORS HAMERSMA AND VAN SOLKEMA; MR. SLENK AND MR. KLEINHUIZEN

+THEORY

-301. 304.
-DIFFERENTIAL EQUATIONS Two hours Prerequisite: Math.
-302. 305 THEORY OF EQUATIONS Three hours Prerequisite: Math.
-302. 330m.
-TEACHERS' COURSE One hour Methods of teaching high school mathematics.
-Music PEOFESSOR SWETS; ASSOCIATE PROFESSOR DE JONGE; ASSISTANT PROFESSOR GEERDES; INSTRUCTORS HAMERSMA AND VAN SOLKEMA THEORY 103.
-THEORY AND HARMONY Three, Hours The elements of music: tonality, notation, rhythm.
-A coordi-nated study of harmony through the ear, eye, and keyboard.
+103. THEORY AND HARMONY Three.
+Hours The elements of music: tonality, notation, rhythm.
+A coordinated study of harmony through the ear, eye, and keyboard.
 Writing and harmonization of hymn tunes and chorales, sightsinging, dictation using primary and dominant seventh chords.
 One hour laboratory period per week required.

+104. THEORY AND HARMONY Continuation of 103.
+Three Hours

+On leave 1957-58

+Three, hours

+MUSIC

-104. THEORY AND HARMONY Three Hours Continuation of 103.
-203. THEORY AND HARMONY, ADVANCED Three Hours Continuation of 103-104.
-Use of all diatonic triand and seventh-chords, altered chords, color chords.
+- THEORY AND HARMONY, ADVANCED Three Hours Continuation of 103-104.
+Use of all diatonic triand and seventh-203. chords, altered chords, color chords.
 Problems of composition involving smaller forms.
 Continuation of sight-singing and dictation.
-One hour laboratory period per week required.
-THEORY AND HARMONY, ADVANCED Three Hours Continuation of 203.
-Three Hours 203.
-COUNTERPOINT, CANON AND FUGUE The principles of contrapuntal composition, including a study of species counterpoint and a detailed analysis of Palestrinian counterpoint.
-COUNTERPOINT, CANON AND FUGUE Three Hours Continuation of 303.
-13 CONDUCTING One Hour 14.
-CONDUCTING One Hour 5 ARRANGING Two or Three Hours The problems involved in writing for orchestra, band, and choir.
+One hour laboratory period per week required. - Three Hours 204.
+THEORY AND HARMONY, ADVANCED Continuation of 203. - Three Hours 303.
+COUNTERPOINT, CANON AND FUGUE The principles of contrapuntal composition, including a study of species counterpoint and a detailed analysis of Palestrinian counterpoint. - 304.
+COUNTERPOINT, CANON AND FUGUE Continuation of 303. - 313.
+CONDUCTING - 314.
+CONDUCTING Continuation of 313. - 315.
+ARRANGING

+The problems involved in writing for orchestra, band, and choir.
 A survey of the technical limitations of each instrument and of the human voice.
 Arrangements written by class members will be performed by student organizations whenever practical.
-Pre-requisite: Music 103-104.
-Not offered during 1956-57.
+Prerequisite: Music 103-104.

-Two or Three Hours